pingcap/blog/optimizing-raft-in-tikv.md

 3. The Follower receives the snapshot file, reads it and writes to RocksDB in batches.

-If there are multiple Followers of the Raft Group processing the snapshot file within one node, RocksDB’s write load will be huge, which easily leads to the condition that the whole write process slows down or stalls when RocksDB struggles to cope with so many compactions.
+If there are multiple Followers of the Raft Group processing the snapshot file within one node, RocksDB's write load will be huge, which easily leads to the condition that the whole write process slows down or stalls when RocksDB struggles to cope with so many compactions.

 Fortunately, RocksDB offers the [SST](https://github.com/facebook/rocksdb/wiki/Creating-and-Ingesting-SST-files) mechanism, with which we can directly create an SST snapshot file.
 Then the Follower loads the SST file to RocksDB  by calling `DB::IngestExternalFile()` and passes the file paths as a vector of `std::string`.
 For more information, see [Ingesting SST files](https://github.com/facebook/rocksdb/wiki/Creating-and-Ingesting-SST-files#ingesting-sst-files).